The Lowdown on Lipitor (atorvastatin): What You Need To Know

-Lipitor (atorvastatin) is in the class of drugs known as HMG-CoA reductase inhibitors, but is more commonly referred to as a "statin".
 Statins are a group of drugs which lower levels of cholesterol and triglycerides in the blood.
 Statins may also reduce the risk of heart attack or stroke in those who have risk factors like heart disease or type 2 diabetes.
+They may be approved treat a serious, inherited form of high cholesterol called Homozygous familial hypercholesterolemia (HoFH).
+They are approved for use in adults but some statins are also approved to be used in children.